Jkdxbns/Image-Steganography/README.md

 ## Usage
 1. Download the library using any methods listed below
-2. Open terminal on your device and run the below script `import Encrypt`
+2. Open terminal on your device and run the below script `from imgsteg import Encrypt`
 3. This will prompt you to enter a password
 4. Enter the text once it is done it will output a unique number which is the public key to be used while decrypting the text.
 5. Select the image to be encrypted and then save the encrypted image using `.png` extention
-6. Executing `import Decrypt` on terminal will result in prompting you to select the encrypted image
+6. Executing `from imgsteg import Decrypt` on terminal will result in prompting you to select the encrypted image
 7. Enter the password entered during encryption and the public key displayed during encryption
 8. The output will be displayed in the terminal itself